-Throughout her 15-plus-year career as a producer, researcher and writer for film, print and stage, Christine Fall has taken historical events and complex issues and transformed them into compelling, accessible stories that entertain and educate a wide audience.
+Throughout her 20-plus-year career as a producer, researcher, and writer for film, print, and stage, Christine Fall has taken historical events and complex issues and transformed them into compelling, accessible stories that entertain and educate a wide audience.

-Past projects include Explorer for the National Geographic Channel, Becoming Mike Nichols for HBO, and Freedom Summer for TV's most watched history series, American Experience.
-She also worked as a producer on many documentary features including Where to Invade Next, Two Trains Runnin', and The C Word, executive produced by Morgan Freeman.
+Past projects include Explorer for the National Geographic Channel, Jane Fonda in Five Acts and Becoming Mike Nichols, both for HBO, and Freedom Summer for TV\\'s most watched history series, American Experience.
+She also worked as a producer on many documentary features including Where to Invade Next, Two Trains Runnin\\', and The C Word, executive produced by Morgan Freeman.
 She started her film career working with filmmaker Michael Moore on the Academy Award nominated film Sicko.

 Christine grew up in Michigan and began her professional career working in the theater.
 After graduating from Western Michigan University (Go Broncos!) and studying with renowned acting teacher Uta Hagen, she worked in regional theaters such as the McCarter Theatre and the Dorset Theater Festival and developed her knack for transforming personal stories into universal narratives in a series of hit one-woman shows that earned her rave reviews (“The remarkable Christine Fall takes center stage with Don’t Break Your Egg… From lights-up to final bow we are taken in completely by her hilarious tales…” – nytheatre.com).